IQSS/datafest/multiple_approaches_combining_data/installation.md

 2. Unzip each archive by a right-mouse click on each archive, select `Extract All...`, and in the dialog that appears, navigate to the folder `Computer > C:\Windows\System32`.
 Uncheck the `Show Extracted Files When Complete` checkbox.
 Click on the Enter button.

-3. To test the success of your installation, go to Windows Start menu, end `cmd` and press Enter.
-When a (black) shell window appears, type `sqlite3` and press Enter.
+3. To test the success of your installation, go to Windows Start menu, type `cmd` and press Enter.
+When the (black) shell window appears, type `sqlite3` and press Enter.
 You are successful if the prompt changes to `sqlite> `.
 Type `.quit` and Enter to exit.
 If you did not get this prompt, please see the HelpDesk volunteers at DataFest concourse.

 ## Analysis Environments